videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/interactive-live-streaming/handling-participants/manage-roles.md

 ## When to use the Roles?

-Using these role is helpful, when the viewers and host have to interact with each other and also allow the viewers to join the livestream where they are allowed to publish and consume other participant's media.

-If you are developing a web app, where host does not have to interact with the viewers, you can just have the simple livestream being played on the viewer side without the need to join a VideoSDK meeting and only use the `CONFERENCE` as role for the hosts.
+##### 1. Simple Adaptive Streaming

+When we talk about simple adaptive streaming, we imply that there is hardly any interaction between the hosts and the viewers.

+These livestreams are helpful when there are a lot of viewers and they don't want to engage with the host.
+In this scenario, every presenter attends a VideoSDK meeting while every viewer only watches the livestream.

+**In these scenario, there is no need to have the `VIEWER` join the meeting.
+Only the `CONFERENCE` participant will join the meeting.**

+##### 2. Adaptive Streaming with increased engagement

+When you want to communicate with your audience by enabling polls, conversations, and the ability for viewers to join and leave the livestream based on the host's decision, adaptive streaming with enhanced engagement will be the best fit for you.

+**In these scenario, there all the speakers will join as `CONFERENCE` participant and all the audience will join the meeting as `VIEWER` participant.**

 ## Using roles